 This great bow was designed by the same engineers as the Samick Sage but isn’t sold by the same company.
 It’s slightly lighter, has a more polished feel to the riser and a slightly better build quality than the Sage.
 This bow is also just as good looking and comes available in both 62” and 64” AMO lengths and a wide range of draw weights.
 Think of this as the Sage v2.

 Another plus point here is that the Spyder and the sage are so similar you can interchange limbs between them.
 The only downside of the Spyder is that you can’t disassemble it without tools as the limb bolts are a flush fit and require an allen key to undo.

-You can also get get the Spyder in a ‘ready to shoot’ package.
+You can also get get the Spyder in a ‘ready to shoot’ package, which includes an arm guard, arrow rest, and even carbon arrows.
 Take a look at our full review here: Spyder Review.